 After vulnerabilities are detected, the next stage is to assess the risks and prioritize the order of remediation.
 In many cases, IT admins are left to prioritize the vulnerabilities manually based on CVSS scores and exploitation activity.
 A well-built commercial vulnerability management tool takes care of this task for them.

 All the detected vulnerabilities are smartly prioritized based on their CVSS scores and multiple other factors.
-IT admins can be smart in their remediation process by mitigating the critical vulnerabilities first and averting security breaches.
+IT admins can be innovative in their remediation process by first mitigating critical vulnerabilities and averting security breaches.

 The end-to-end vulnerability management tool is here